Gorey, Jersey

-Gorey (Gouray; Jèrriais: Gouôrray) is a village in the parishes of St Martin and Grouville on the east coast of Jersey.
+Gorey (Gouray; Jèrriais: Gouôrray) is a village in the parishes of St Martin and Grouville, vingtaines of Faldouet and Marais, on the east coast of Jersey.
 The harbour is one of the three main harbours of the island, and is located in St Martin.
-The main centre of the village is located at Gorey Pier near Mont Orgeuil Castle, a 13th century fortification, in St Martin, while there is a small community with a few shops.
+The main centre of the village is located at Gorey Pier near Mont Orgeuil Castle, a 13th-century fortification, in St Martin, while there is a small community with a few shops and restaurants.
 The church in the village is known as Gouray Church.

 History

 Its position as the closest strategic mainland point to the Cotentin Peninsula has meant that it has a history of fortification going back at least to the Iron Age.
 After the division of the Duchy of Normandy in 1204 the strategic location of the harbour led to the construction of the castle of Mont Orgueil to protect the island against the French, also serving as residence for Governors of Jersey until the late 16th century when Elizabeth Castle was constructed off Saint Helier.
 The castle was anciently called Gouray Castle, but Mont Oreguil is a more recent name (in official use by the late 17th century).